 Is it 1, 4, 11, or the maximum of 30 hashtags?

-Furthermore, I got some great resources for you to learn more about how to use Hashtags to grow your Instagram account!
+Furthermore, I've got some great resources for you to learn more about how to use Hashtags to grow your Instagram account!

 - New rules for Instagram Hashtags by Later

-- The Ultimate Instagram Hashtags Cheat Sheet by Printi
+- The Ultimate Guide to Instagram Hashtags in 2023 by Later

-Also, I got some great websites for you where you can get inspiration for new Instagram hashtags:
+Also, I've got some great websites for you where you can get inspiration for new Instagram hashtags:

 Of course, while we are talking about hashtags, I cannot forget the hashtags that you can use in your stories!